top of page

 About

-BENJAMIN ALESHIRE grew up in rural Vermont, and spent most of the past decade based in New Orleans.
-His poetry and essays have been published in The Times of London, Boston Review, Iowa Review, Lit Hub, and many others.
-He makes his living as a poet for hire in the French Quarter, writing poems for strangers on a manual typewriter, and touring widely.
-In March 2020 he will be a James Merrill Fellow at the Vermont Studio Center, and he has also received awards and scholarships from the Bread Loaf Writers' Conference, the VT Arts Council, the BCA Center, the Frost Place, the University of New Orleans, Studio in the Woods, and New York University.
+BENJAMIN ALESHIRE grew up in rural Vermont, and spent most of the past decade based in New Orleans, making a living as a poet-for-hire with a manual typewriter and touring widely.
+His poetry and essays have been published in The Times of London, Southern Review, Boston Review, Iowa Review, Lit Hub, and elsewhere.
+Ben received a James Merrill fellowship from the VT Studio Center, a waiter-scholarship from the Bread Loaf (where he was a member of the infamous "Waiter Rebellion" of 2016); a Creation Grant from the VT Arts Council, and a Goldwater Fellowship from New York University.

 An excerpt of his novel-in-progress, POET FOR HIRE, was published at Lit Hub.
 The first chapter was selected by Nathaniel Rich as the winner of the 2019 Words & Music Prize, and the full manuscript was chosen by Andrei Codrescu as runner-up for the 2019 Faulkner-Wisdom Prize.
 He is currently seeking representation.

 His work as a poet and musician has been featured in El Mundo, (Spain,) NEON Magazin (Germany), The Havana Times (Cuba), La Repubblica (Italy), NPR Boston, SPIN, and USA Today.
 In 2018, The Times of London broke with 233 years of their editorial history to invite Aleshire to contribute a poem for the first time as a leading article.
-Other work has appeared or is forthcoming in Iowa Review, Boston Review, North American Review, Los Angeles Review, Adroit, Meridian, DIAGRAM, Crab Orchard Review, Poetry East, Rattle, Cortland Review, London Magazine, Green Mountains Review, Barrow Street, and many others.
+"Summer Violence" appeared in conjunction with a Page 3 feature article, published during his stint as a poet-for-hire at the Edinburgh Fringe Festival.
+Other work has appeared or is forthcoming in Southern Review, Iowa Review, Boston Review, North American Review, Los Angeles Review, Adroit, Meridian, DIAGRAM, Crab Orchard Review, Poetry East, Rattle, Cortland Review, London Magazine, Green Mountains Review, Barrow Street, and others.

 bottom of page